rse-aunz/rse-aunz.github.io/RSEAUNZAccessibility.md

 This is increasingly relevant
   in the time of Long Covid.
 Breaks should occur every hour.

+- Providing accessibility standards for presenters, listing expected accessibility practices for their talks and providing references about how to implement them (see Section 3).

 - The language used to talk about any group of people is important.
  Learn and use the words used by individuals or disabled communities to describe themselves.